oracle-livelabs/security/database/secure-legacy-application/introduction/introduction.md

 ## Introduction

-One of the primary challenges when moving to the cloud is how to integrate legacy enterprises applications and services into the modern, secure cloud.
-Oracle Autonomous Database will automatically encrypt data at rest and in-motion.
+One of the primary challenges when moving to the cloud is how to integrate legacy enterprise applications and services into the modern, secure cloud.
+Oracle Autonomous Database will automatically encrypt data at rest and in motion.
 By adding Oracle Database Vault, customers can have flexibility and peace of mind to securely move legacy services and applications to the Oracle cloud.

 Customers describe three main concerns when moving to the cloud: